Which Laser Vision Correction Surgery is right for me?

 PRK, or surface ablation, was the first laser procedure successful at removing eye surface tissue to change the arc of the cornea for correction of nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
 PRK was approved by the Food and Drug Administration (FDA) in 1995, and is still widely used today.
 Recovery time can be up to six months to reach maximum clarity.

 LASIK involves making a tiny incision to create a flap, then with the use of the Excimer laser, reshaping the inner portion of the cornea.
 Recovery time is typically shorter for LASIK patients – just a few days of discomfort, in most cases.
 While patients often report improved vision within hours of the surgery, vision will continue to improve gradually for a few months.

 SMILE is a new, minimally invasive, laser procedure for nearsighted patients over 22 years of age who have a stable prescription (unchanged for more than one year) between -1.00D to -8.00D and astigmatism of less than -.50D.
 More than 750,000 surgeries have been performed all over the world with over 1100 refractive eye surgeons performing the surgery.

 With each of these procedures you will be given eye drops and antibiotics to help with the slight discomfort associated with healing.
 All of these surgeries have a high satisfaction rate among patient’s due to their safety and effectiveness.

-The best way to choose which laser vision correction surgery is right for you is to schedule a consultation with by calling us at 214.328.0444 to schedule a free evaluation.
+The best way to choose which laser vision correction surgery is right for you is to schedule a consultation with by calling LaserCare Eye Center at 214.328.0444 to schedule a free evaluation for LASIK in Dallas.